Nature Adventures Camp Frequently Asked Questions

 If my child attends multiple sessions, will the program vary?

 Yes!
 We have built a summer program that offers a variety of exciting and engaging opportunities all summer long for campers to explore nature while discovering and strengthening their abilities and developing lasting friendships.
 Activities and experiences vary and are based on each session’s theme.
-Some program elements such as ponding and/or canoeing on Jacobs Pond and exploring the EcoZone Museum are repeated; however they are designed to fit the session’s theme.
-Each session’s curriculum is overseen by the Camp Director and Assistant Camp Director/Curriculum Coordinator.
+Some program elements such as ponding and/or canoeing on Jacobs Pond and exploring the EcoZone Museum are repeated; however, they are designed to fit the session’s theme.
+Each session’s curriculum is overseen by Nature Adventures Camp Director Team.

 Does Nature Camp offer care before and after regular camp hours?